gonzalogomezabejon/Combinatorics543/README.md

 # Maximum Common Edge Subgraph Implementation

-This repository hosts our implementation of the research paper The Maximum Common Edge Subgraph Problem: A Polyhedral Investigation by Bahiense et al., as our course project for Combinatorial Optimization at Rice University, Fall 2024.
-The project is conducted under the supervision of Dr. Illya V. Hicks.
+This repository hosts our implementation of the research paper The Maximum Common Edge Subgraph Problem: A Polyhedral Investigation by Bahiense et al., as our group course project for Combinatorial Optimization at Rice University, Fall 2024.
+The project is conducted under the instruction of Dr. Illya V. Hicks.

-## Course Members
+## Group Members
 - Gonzalo Gomez Abejon
 - Saber Dinpazhouh
 - Boris Shapoval